Compliance and Risk Management

 Information Security

 Based on our Information Security Basic Policy, MAX acquired certification for information security management systems (ISO 27001) in 2004.
 We acquired this certification for the purpose of protecting customer information, information related to orders and shipping, and technical drawing information.
-In addition to constructing an information security system that covers all bases in Japan and overseas, the System Control Department is responsible for training all employees, conducting internal audits, and constructing a system that prevents information from being removed from the Company.
+In addition to constructing an information security system that covers all bases in Japan and overseas, the Integrated Digital Innovation Department is responsible for training all employees, conducting internal audits, and constructing a system that prevents information from being removed from the Company.
 Moreover, if a security incident occurs, we ensure swift reporting and respond in accordance with procedures.

 Reports on information security education, the status of internal audits, and new security measures and related progress are given at the Information Security Committee, which is held quarterly with all officers as members.